zaskale/rpi-docker-emby-server/README.md

 For 64 bit OS - `sudo docker run --restart always -d -p 9000:9000 -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer-ce:linux-arm64`

 You should now be able to navigate to the IP address of your Raspberry Pi and port 9000 to access Portainer.
-Open up your web browser, and enter the following address.
-Once opened, create a username and password:
+Open up your web browser, and enter the following address:

 `http://[RASPBERRY_PI_IP_ADDRESS]:9000`

+Once opened, create **username** and **password**.

 Select **Local** and click _Connect_.
-Your Portainer should how be up and running.
+Your Portainer should now be up and running.

 ## **Install Emby**